Home · Colorado · Utah · American landscapes · Canada · Europe & North Africa · Hiking guides

 The upper part of the canyon near Escalante feels deeper and more imposing.
 It's pleasant hiking along the canyon floor, though the pace is slowed by the frequent stream crossings and generally sandy trail.
 Starting from the Escalante end there are no particular landmarks until you reach Death Hollow (which can be explored upstream if time permits) after about 7 miles, but it's a beautiful canyon well worth savouring.
 Beyond Death Hollow the canyon widens, and there are a number of Native American ruins and rock arches, of which the most impressive is Escalante Natural Bridge.
 The bridge is only 1.5 miles from the Utah 12 trailhead, so it can easily be seen on a short day-hike starting from the lower end.

-For these hikes, the most logical places to stay are in Boulder (the Utah one, not to be confused with Boulder, Colorado!) or Escalante.
+For most of these hikes, the most logical places to stay are in Boulder, Utah, or Escalante.
 These are small towns.
-Boulder, which is said to be one of the last places in the US to be reached by a road, has about 200 residents, Escalante about 800.
-We stayed in Boulder at the Boulder Mountain Ranch (small, good value, and highly recommended), and ate at the Hell's Backbone Grill - a surprisingly upscale restaurant for such an isolated place.
+Boulder has about 200 residents, Escalante about 800.
+I've stayed in Boulder at the Boulder Mountain Ranch (small, good value, and recommended), and at the Boulder Mountain Lodge (which has large rooms, and is also recommended).
+For dining, the high end option is the Hell's Backbone Grill, which has a beautiful setting.
+The Burr Trail Grill, next door, is simpler and cheaper, but serves decent burgers and beer.
 All told there are 3 or 4 places to stay in Boulder, and a similar number of restaurants and shops.
-There's more going on in Escalante, including an outdoor store that sells guidebooks, maps etc.
+There's more going on in Escalante, including an outdoor store that sells guidebooks, maps etc. The Paria Canyon / Vermillion Cliffs wilderness is closer to Kanab or to Page (in Arizona), both of which are rather larger towns.

 When to go?
-The summer months are hot, which together with the obvious dangers of venturing into narrow canyons with thunderstorms around make June / July / August less than ideal times.
+The summer months are hot, which together with the obvious dangers of venturing into narrow canyons with thunderstorms around make late June / July / August less than ideal times.
 There are higher altitude hikes you can do in the summer - for example on Boulder Mountain - but you wouldn't travel a long way for them alone I think.
 Spring and Fall are probably best.
-I've visited in late March and mid-May, which were fine, though it was already getting pretty hot in May at the lower elevations with sporadic thunderstorms.
-Out of season (even in April on occasion) snow at the higher elevations might make it hard to get to the region.
+I've visited in late March and in May, which were fine, though the weather is variable: I've experienced both hot temperatures and snow in different years in May.
+Out of season (even into May on occasion) snow at the higher elevations might make it hard to get to the region, especially if you're coming from Denver over the high mountains.

 Recommended references: